husyn/husyn.dev/_posts/2021-01-01-facts-why-aws-is-cheap.markdown

 ## Free Tier

-When we signup for a new AWS account, it comes with lot of free stuff.
+When we sign-up for a new AWS account, it comes with lot of free stuff.
 Some of these free tier services are for 12 months and some others are forever free (again based on usage).
 Get the details of all such services [here][aws-free-services].

 ## Student Program / AWS Education